 Chili is the perfect fall food.
 It is warm in both temperature and spice, which provides a nice refuge from the impending cold weather.
-Maybe this is why it is considered a comfort food.
-When you think about how astonishingly low-effort making chili is, it seems like a great dish to serve your family after a long day, not to mention its versatility.
+Maybe this is why it is considered comfort food.
+When you think about how astonishingly little effort it takes to make chili is, not to mention its versatility, it seems like a great dish to serve your family after a long day.
 You can make it vegan or paleo or keto with a simple switch of ingredients, all without losing a hint of flavor.
 But does it make a full meal?

-Just eating chili by the spoonful is great, but a side dish could make it even better.
+Just eating chili by the spoonful is great, but as a side dish, it can be even better.
 Depending on what you would like to complement your thick stew, you could add more flavors, textures, and even vary up the temperature a bit.
 Regional chili variations already have this covered.
-In the southwest. you might find chili sitting on a bed of corn chips.
-In Cincinnati, Ohio, you'd find it on a bed of spaghetti.
+In the southwest, you might find chili sitting on a bed of corn chips.
+In Cincinnati, you'd find it on a bed of spaghetti.
 Bread is a popular choice for sopping up the final few drops left in your bowl, or, on the other side, you could cleanse your palette with a crisp salad.

 Pomegranate Orange Salad

 Straight from Chelsea's Messy Apron, we have a light pomegranate orange salad, which makes a great side dish.
-What makes all of its ingredients come together is its easy orange vinaigrette dressing.
+All of its ingredients come together with an easy orange vinaigrette dressing.

 Sweet Vegan Cornbread

 Of course, we had to include a version of the Southern staple, and you can’t get much better than this fresh vegan cornbread from Faith Food Fitness.
 The key is replacing eggs with applesauce—who knew?